emilsharkov/holy-bible-api/README.md

 # holy-bible-api.com
 ## About
 This is an Open-Source API for serving the Holy Bible written in Rust.
 The API serves text Bibles in 100+ languages with 800+ versions.
 It also serves audio Bibles in 40+ languages.
-This API is also OpenAPI compliant, meaning that the goal is to create [auto-generated](https://openapi-generator.tech/docs/generators) in the future.
+This API is also OpenAPI compliant, meaning that the goal is to create [auto-generated](https://openapi-generator.tech/docs/generators) SDKs in the future.

 ## Docs
 https://holy-bible-api.com/docs